zriyansh/signoz.io/blog/2023-03-09-opentelemetry-vs-datadog.md

 Some of the key reasons to choose SigNoz are:

-- SigNoz is open source and supports OTLP as its primary data format.
-- Metrics, Traces, and Logs in a single pane
-- Correlation across different signals
-- Powerful aggregation and aggregation capabilities on high cardinality data
+- Out-of-the-box charts for application metrics like p90, p99, latency, error rates, request rates, etc.
+- Distributed tracing to get end-to-end visibility of your services
+- Monitor any metrics important to you, build dashboards for specific use-cases
+- Logs Management equipped with a powerful search and filter query builder
+- Exceptions monitoring to track exceptions in your application
+- Easy to set alerts with DIY query builder
+- Native support for OpenTelemetry native
-- It can be run within your own cloud
+- It can be self-hosted

 ## Getting started with SigNoz